VNDaDra/tech-debt/README.md

-## 1.Inversion of Control
+### 1.1.Inversion of Control
 - A design principle
 - Instead of directly controlling and calling functions in another part, the control is inverted (shifted) to a central component or framework
+### 1.2 Dependency Injection
+- A design pattern
+- Providing external dependencies to a component rather than letting the component create them

 ## 2.Middleware

 ### 2.1 Definition
-- Middleware is a function that can be executed before a request reaches a route handler.
+- Middleware is a function that can be executed before a request reaches a route handler
 - Have access to request and response objects
 - Can call the next middleware function in the stack